Dragomir-Bogdan-George/simple-todo-app/README.md

 - **Sorting Options:** Sort your tasks by name or due date to help you stay organized.

-- **Random Activity Generator:** If you're feeling indecisive or need a new idea, hit the "Generate" button to fetch a random activity from the Bored API.
+- **Random Activity Generator:** If you're feeling indecisive or need a new idea, hit the "Generate Activity" button to fetch a random activity from the Bored API.
 You can choose to add it to your list or skip it.

-## Getting Started
+## Getting Started (on your local machine)

 1. **Clone the Repository:** Start by cloning this repository to your local machine using the following command: